ChenglimEar/gdrive-datastore/README.md

 ## upload to test pypi

+Before uploading, make sure you have a `.pypirc` file in your home directory that contains an API token for the test pypi site.
+If this did not exist, the dev container would have created a directory of that name in its place.
+You will hve to remove the created directory before creating the file.

 To upload to test pypi, simply run:

 > python -m twine upload --repository testpypi dist/*